jessepav/lacygoill-wiki-backup/C/glossary.md

 The logical `&&`/`||`, the ternary conditional `?:`, and the comma operator also impose a sequence point.

-So do function calls:  a function's body is not entered  until all the arguments in the call have been fully evaluated.
+So do function calls: a function body  is not entered until all the arguments in the call have been fully evaluated.
 Although,  there is  no requirement  on  the order  in which  the arguments  are evaluated.
 For example, in `f(a, b)`, `b`  might be evaluated before, after, or at the same time as `a`.